 The Microsoft servers provide users with applications and file sharing capabilities and distributed printing to nearly 40 laser printers throughout the institution.
 All employees and students have convenient access to home directories on local campus servers for secure storage of personal files.

 Systems and services are designed such that members of the college community may go to any college system on either campus and have access to the same resources they would in their office or computer lab, 24 hours a day, 7 days a week.

 Information Technology maintains a number of information resources to enhance information processing in the classroom and office, online directories for members of the current college community and alumni, and listservs and web-based course information for each class at each campus.

-The Internet web server, WC@Home portal, WebCT courseware, and WebIT administrative services are maintained by Information Technology with technical services provided to enhance those facilities.
+The Internet web server, WC@Home internal web, Blackboard, and WCportal administrative services are maintained by Information Technology with technical services provided to enhance those facilities.
 Public Relations maintains the content and design of the Internet website.
 WC@Home, the college's intranet web facility, is completely dynamic in nature, permitting individual departments, organizations, faculty, and students to actively contribute to college communications in real time.
 The best part is, users don't have to know anything about HTML or web design to get information on WC@Home.